Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Put-in-Bay

-Put-in-Bay is best for travelers who want ferries, golf carts, restaurants, nightlife, lake views, caves, wineries, and a livelier island feel.
+Put-in-Bay is best for travelers who want ferries, golf carts, restaurants, nightlife, lake views, caves, wineries, boating, and a livelier island feel.

 Kelleys Island